Give My Head Peace: Background

 The concept originated on BBC Radio Ulster music programme Across The Line in the late 1980s, as a five-minute slot.
 The radio version used many of the characters and plot ideas used in the later TV series.

 Pilot: Two Ceasefires and a Wedding

-Its first television appearance was in a made-for-TV film called Two Ceasefires and a Wedding, shown on BBC Northern Ireland (31 August 1995), poking fun at the clichéd "love across the barricades" plot that features in many dramas about Northern Ireland.
+Its first TV appearance was in a made-for-TV film called Two Ceasefires and a Wedding, shown on BBC Northern Ireland (31 August 1995), poking fun at the clichéd "love across the barricades" plot that features in many dramas about Northern Ireland.
 In this case the lovers were Emer, the daughter of a "prominent" Sinn Féin activist, and Billy, an RUC constable.
 Their wedding is opposed by their respective families, and ends in farce, although Billy and Emer were happily married.

 In the Pilot episode, Ma & Da have a second son, Paul, who suffers anxiety from being wrongly imprisoned for one of Da's failed missions in England.
 He is best man at Billy & Emer's wedding.
 He does not appear in the main series.